Skip to main content

 When a submucous cleft palate is found, the doctor will refer the child to a cleft and craniofacial team for a full evaluation.
 This team includes:

-• a speech-language pathologist (or speech therapist), who will listen for hypernasality and other signs of submucous cleft palate
+- a speech-language pathologist (or speech therapist), who will listen carefully for hypernasality and other speech signs that could be related to a submucous cleft palate

 So that the team gets a better picture of the mouth and palate, a child might have these tests:

-• a videofluoroscopy (vid-ee-oh-flore-AH-skuh-pee): The doctor uses X-rays to see how the palate moves during speech from a side view.
+- a videofluoroscopy (vid-ee-oh-flore-AH-skuh-pee): The doctor uses X-rays to see how the palate moves during speech.

-The results from these exams will help the team create a treatment plan.
+The results from these exams will help the team create a treatment plan, if needed.

 How Is Submucous Cleft Palate Treated?